- Contractors' Corner

 To characterize the existing water quality in the Missouri River, the City initiated the Missouri River Water Quality Monitoring Program (WQ Program) with the United States Geological Survey (USGS) Nebraska Water Science Center in July 2012.
 This three-year WQ Program is the start of a long-term partnership between the City and the USGS.
 The overall objective of the WQ Program is to understand the effects of Omaha’s combined sewer system discharges on water quality in the Missouri River.
 Various water quality parameters will be collected either monthly or continuously during the Program and include:

 Select data have been collected monthly at four locations and continuously at three locations since July 2012 and will continue to be collected throughout the WQ Program.
-Gathered information will be used to support long-term planning for the City’s CSO Program, Stormwater Program, and wastewater treatment plants.
+Gathered information will be used to support long-term planning for the City’s CSO Program, Stormwater Program, and water resource recovery facilities.